Richard Sherman (American football): Education

-Sherman attended Dominguez High School in Compton, California.
-He graduated in 2006, when his classmates voted him the "Male student most likely to succeed".
+Sherman graduated in 2006, when his classmates voted him the "Male student most likely to succeed".
 A scholar-athlete, Sherman was salutatorian (ranked second) in his high school class, graduating with a 4.2 GPA.

 Sherman is a member of Phi Beta Sigma fraternity and graduated from Stanford University in 2010 with an undergraduate degree in communications.
 He began work towards his master's degree when he returned for a fifth year during his final year of eligibility.